NUbots/NUbots/module/strategy/StrategiseWalk/README.md

-# WalkToBall
+# StrategiseWalk

 ## Description

-Walks to the ball if a filtered ball exists, otherwise walks in a search pattern to find the ball.
+Walks to the ball if a filtered ball exists.

 ## Usage